Renato Sobral: Background

 Sobral is originally from Rio de Janeiro, Brazil and began competing in wrestling from a young age of nine.
-Sobral later went on to be a South American Wrestling Champion in 1998, a three-time Brazilian National Wrestling Champion in 1998, 1999, and 2000, and was a Brazilian National Muay Thai Champion in 1992.
+Sobral a three-time Brazilian National Wrestling Champion in 1998, 1999, and 2000.
 Sobral joined the Gracie Barra Combat Team and trained in Ruas Vale Tudo, a martial arts system developed by Marco Ruas.

 Mixed martial arts career

 Early career

 Sobral made his professional mixed martial arts debut on 27 September 1997 in his hometown of Rio de Janeiro.
 He won all three of his fights on the same night by strikes and then had a one-fight stint in International Vale Tudo before fighting in Brazilian Vale Tudo on 24 July 1999.
 Sobral again won all three of his fights that night and then made his debut in the Japanese RINGS organization.

 RINGS

 Sobral made his RINGS debut against Georgian wrestler Zaza Tkeshelashvili and won via kimura arm submission.
 He followed this up with a unanimous decision win over British kickboxer Lee Hasdell.

 Still undefeated, he participated in the King of Kings 1999 Final, winning his first two fights of the day before being handed his first career loss by Dan Henderson.
 Sobral lost the fight via minority decision, two judges scored the bout a draw while a third judge scored the bout in Henderson's favor.

 Sobral then won his next four consecutive fights before losing to Valentijn Overeem by a toe hold submission.

 After a one-fight stint in the UFC, he fought in RINGS three more times.
 He defeated Kiyoshi Tamura via majority decision, followed this up with another majority decision win over Tsuyoshi Kohsaka.
 Sobral then faced Fedor Emilianenko at the 10th Anniversary show and lost via unanimous decision.